 I have a whole post locked and loaded for your ultimate night out in Munich.
 It covers everything from how to order a drink in German, the best microbreweries, craft cocktail bars, dive bars, to the best nightclubs.
 This post also has all the winter beer and spirit events from a beer expo to Starkbierfest.
 You can read it here.

-22. See a Disney Castle in the Snow!
+22. See a Disney Castle in the snow!

-Seeing Germany’s most famous castle dusted in snow is something truly magical.
+Seeing Germany’s most famous castle dusted in the snow is something truly magical.
 You’ll feel like you’ve been transported to Disney’s Frozen.
 Plan the trip yourself or book a guided tour.
 Please note that if you want a tour that includes entrance to the castle, you will need to book the Premium Tour.

 23. Go to Sea Life Munich

 If you like aquariums then head over to Sea Life Munich.
 Munich’s aquarium specializes in turtles and sharks, see a variety of both in stunning exhibits.
 Get your tickets, here.